skkuJK/C-language-storage/README.md

 * **jk-face-recognition** can also automatically recognize celebrities using the Clova Face Recognition API and the Naver News API.
 * In web
 ![-](https://user-images.githubusercontent.com/46180332/50533598-1f3f5e00-0b70-11e9-9a64-cd5dd3962c83.gif)

+** In smartphone

 * By touching the smartphone screen, the user can not display the information on the smartphone screen.
 Once you touch the smartphone screen again, the information is displayed on the smartphone screen.

-* In smartphone

 ## Install